telerik/winforms-docs/gridview/exporting-data/spreadstream-export.md

 * __AsyncExportCompleted:__ Fires when the export operation is completed.
 * __AsyncExportProgressChanged:__ Fires repeatedly and passes the current export progress.

->note When you are exporting with visual settings the UI would be friezed for some time.
+>tip When you are exporting with visual settings the UI would be friezed for some time.
 This is necessary because the exporter need to retrieve all grid styles and this operation is executed on the UI thread.
 >

 >caption Figure 2: The asynchronous export.